minetest/minetest/doc/client_lua_api.md

 **WARNING: The client API is currently unstable, and may break/change without warning.**

-Content and functionality can be added to Minetest 0.4 by using Lua scripting in run-time loaded mods.
+Content and functionality can be added to Minetest 0.4.15-dev+ by using Lua scripting in run-time loaded mods.

 A mod is a self-contained bunch of scripts, textures and other related things that is loaded by and interfaces with Minetest.

-Mods are contained and ran solely on the server side.
-Definitions and media files are automatically transferred to the client.
+Transfering client-sided mods form the server to the client is planned, but not implemented yet.

 If you see a deficiency in the API, feel free to attempt to add the functionality in the engine and API.
 You can send such improvements as